When must my request be received?

 An extenuating and unpredictable circumstance is typically an event which is severe and unique in nature, occurring after the start of the enrollment period in question and prohibits continued enrollment.

 Failure to attend/participate in a course(s), in itself, does not warrant an exception to enrollment policy.
-In addition to attendance/participation verification (explained above), the student must document an extenuating and unpredictable circumstance preventing him/her from continuing attendance/participation in the course(s).
-Examples of extenuating and unpredictable circumstances include, but are not limited to, military deployment, personal medical emergencies, and death of an immediate family member.
+In addition to attendance/participation verification (explained above), the student must document an extenuating and unpredictable circumstance preventing them from continuing attendance/participation in the course(s).
+Examples of extenuating and unpredictable circumstances include, but are not limited to, military deployment, personal medical and health concerns (including injuries, hospitalization, and mental health), and death of an immediate family member.
 All of these examples require documentation from the corresponding third party entity – i.e.: U.S. branch of the military, hospital discharge papers or doctor’s notes, and death certificate.
 Only third party documentation is acceptable.
 Documentation must reflect that the circumstances occurred on or immediately prior to the last date of attendance/participation.

 What does “third party documentation” mean?

 Third party documentation is supporting evidence provided by a relevant authority (i.e.: hospital, military, employer, etc.) that is able to directly attest to the unpredictable circumstances which prevented the student’s ability to attend/participate or ability to continue attendance/participation.

 What are the steps for the exception to enrollment policy process?

 Step #1 – Consider the implications for dropping course(s) – for example, adjustment to your financial aid that may result in a balance due.

 Step #2 – If the drop deadline has not passed for the enrollment period, drop the course(s) you no longer wish to be enrolled in via myUMBC.
 If necessary, submit a Help Ticket (http://registrar.umbc.edu/contact/) to the Registrar.

 Step #3 – Gather and submit the third party documentation (medical, death, military, etc.) for your extenuating and unpredictable circumstance(s).